Trace Reconstruction with Language Models: Experiments

+To understand how performance scales with cluster size, we train separate models with fixed cluster sizes $N \in \{10,20,\dots,50\}$.
+Each model is trained on error probabilities sampled uniformly from $[0.01, 0.10]$ to reconstruct sequences of length $L=110$ with a compute budget of $1.0 \times 10^{20}$ FLOPs.
+We evaluate the models on 5K test sequences at each noise level $k$.

-Figure~\ref{fig:sweep}, right panel, also compares a model pretrained on varying cluster sizes \( N \in [2, 10] \) (solid line) to a model trained on a fixed cluster size \( N = 10 \) (dashed line), with both evaluated on 5K test sequences per noise level \( k \).
-The results show only a small performance trade-off from training on varying cluster sizes.
+Figure~\ref{fig:sweep}, right panel, shows that increasing the cluster size from $N=10$ to $N=20$ improves reconstruction performance, with diminishing returns for larger cluster sizes.
+The panel also compares our model from Section~\ref{sec:evaluation_synthetic_data} (pretrained on varying cluster sizes $N \in [2,10]$) with a model trained on a fixed cluster size $N=10$; we find only a small performance decrease when training on varying cluster sizes.